Disclaimer | This article may contain affiliate links, this means that at no cost to you, we may receive a small commission for qualifying purchases.

 Mold and Mildew

-Mold and mildew grow in moist environments, making any bathroom susceptible to these problems, if you have ever had to deal with them, you know that they feed on natural organic materials.
-So using hardwood flooring in a bathroom will, sooner or later, force you to deal with mold and mildew.
+Mold and mildew grow in moist environments, making any bathroom susceptible to these problems, if you have ever had to deal with them, you know that they feed on natural organic materials, wood flooring is not fit for every space.
+Using hardwood flooring in a bathroom might, sooner or later, force you to deal with mold and mildew.

 While the protective layer of a sealant may be able to delay it for a bit, it will eventually grow between as well as beneath the boards.
 If you are prone to get allergies and are sensitive to mold, you should think twice before using a hardwood floor in the bathroom.